cdluminate/ProdL/ProdL.md

 discussed program.
 For example, the `Mod` key for `tmux` is `Ctrl+b` by default.
 Any keybinding discussed in this document is case-sensitive.
 Any text rendered in mono-spaced font are case-sensitive.

+Should you find any error or discrepancy in the content, the author is willing to correct the content.
+Please file a bug through the Github issues channel [TODO].

 Table-of-Contents is only available in the PDF version of this document.